gnois/losty/README.md

 Losty is written in [Luaty](https://github.com/gnois/luaty) and compiled to Lua.
-Bug reports and contributions are very much appreciated and welcomed.
+Bug reports and contributions are very much welcomed and appreciated.